BasedKensho/Valhalla-v2.6/README.md

-# Valhalla-v2.6
+# valhalla-2.0
-Version 2.6 of the Valhalla Website
+Website for Valhalla 2.0